BALIST0N/HogsOfWarEditor/README.md

 TODO :
 the tool :
-- in the meantime, export 7 dummy model with full team colors
 - create 3 different "modding .mad .mtd", one for normal maps, one for snow maps, one for desert maps
 - redo the modding mad+mtd to filter some incorrect models / game will load the first model wih the name, model type number is ignored
 - export 1 model with multiple skins (tents, shelter) -> possible but need GLB/GLTF extension?
-- export 1 model with attached barrel (pillbox, artillery, tank)
 - manage to export character model with skeleton (.hir)
 - manage to export character model with skeleton + animations/motionCapture (.mcap)
 - manage to export character model with a hat (combine two models)